esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >
 >If you are on a machine that is pretty locked down and won’t let you install third-party tools or browser extensions, Lighthouse could be a good alternative.

-It's not my go-to tool either.
+My comment on it: It's not my go-to tool either.
 I always aim to have 100 in accessibility score, but I know that it is not indicative of whether the application is actually accessible.
 There's often a ton of work left even if you get 100 in score.

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)